nka11/piratesfr.org/README.md

 The code is licensed as GNU AGPLv3.
 See the LICENSE file for the full license.

-The [default avatar](http://linuxfr.org/images/default-avatar.png) is a modified [Tux](http://en.wikipedia.org/wiki/Tux).
+The [default avatar](http://piratesfr.org/images/default-avatar.png) is a modified [Tux](http://en.wikipedia.org/wiki/Tux).

 [Iconic icons](http://somerandomdude.com/projects/iconic/) are licenced [CC by-sa 3.0](http://creativecommons.org/licenses/by-sa/3.0/us/).

 ♡2011 by Bruno Michel.
+Copying is an act of love.
+Please copy and share.
+♡2012 by Nka11 & PolNetz for PirateFr adaptation.
 Copying is an act of love.
 Please copy and share.